kontainapp/km/demo/nokia/kontain-faktory/README.md

 We did a few changes to these script to control which image to use (original or Kontainer), how long to sleep before starts, and if it is needed to remove containers after runs.

-Since entrypoints and behavior of Containers and Kontainers is the same, we use Nokia script essentially not modified (with the exception of the config stuff above)
+Since entry points and behavior of Containers and Kontainers is the same, we use Nokia script essentially not modified (with the exception of the config stuff above)

 We use environment vars to control the following: